What to do in Old Phuket Town

 Phuket Town Historical Centre

-The city centre and the famous Thalang road are the most exciting part of Phuket Town, but other streets are full of things to discover
+The city centre and the famous Thalang Road are the most exciting parts of Phuket Town, but other streets are full of things to discover

 Street names to remember: